FarahElshenawi/CakeOlicious/README.md

 - 🧁 Order summary and confirmation
 - 🧁 Admin dashboard to manage cakes, orders, and users
 - 🤖 **AI Chatbot** to assist users with questions and product help
-- 🎯 **Recommendation System** to suggest cakes based on user preferences or purchase history

 ## 🛠️ Tech Stack